 Key requirements of payroll and benefits software

-Payroll and benefits software helps you process payroll, calculate and file payroll taxes, and manage related financial tasks.
+Payroll and employee benefits software helps you track monthly benefit costs, process payroll, calculate and file payroll taxes, and manage related financial tasks.
 With this type of software, the following questions will help you determine your company’s requirements:

-Companies commonly require a payroll and benefits software that provides the following:
+Companies commonly require payroll and benefits software that offers the following features:

 Key requirements of performance management software